 There are hundreds of thousands of charities in the world, but only a handful that can have such an impact on the lives of others—making informed decisions can save lives!

 As inspirational community leaders, rabbis are in a unique position to broaden their congregants’ moral horizons and to unlock their potential to change the world for the better—to prevent blindness, disease, death, and suffering.

 That’s why we want to encourage as many rabbis and Jewish leaders as we can to join us to take a pledge to raise a small sum of money annually for life-saving charities and to let their congregations know about their incredible ability to save lives in the 21st century.

-Together, we hope to make the Reform movement a leading force in the fight against extreme global poverty within the next two years.
+Together, we hope to make Progressive Judaism a leading force in the fight against extreme global poverty.

 With the introduction of the Jewish Effective Giving Initiative, progressive Jewish leaders and their congregations have the opportunity to do an enormous amount of good, not only through their direct donations to the most effective charities, but also by setting an example of impactful charitable giving for other religious leaders around the world.”